jborjon/jborjon.github.io/notes/about-page-notes.md

 In English.
 Or Spanish.
 They're both the same.

-## More About Me
+## Trivia

-Myers-Briggs says I'm an INFJ, the rarest personality type.
-That makes sense: I'm a full-time introvert with polished social skills and an intuition about what's in other people's minds.
+Myers-Briggs says I'm an INFJ, the rarest personality type: I'm an intellectual with emotional acuity.
 I also have perfect pitch---but don't ask me to play any instruments.

 ## Let's Connect

 Do you click with what I've shared with you?
-Do you have any questions about me?
+Have any questions?
 [Drop me a line](/contact) and I'll be in touch.